Denmark Jutland

 Climb the sand dunes and enjoy the view at Råbjerg Mile.

-Skagen is a pretty and cosy city which is characterized, among other things, by the yellow-coloured houses and white-edged roof tiles.
+Skagen is a pretty and cosy city which is characterised, among other things, by the yellow-coloured houses and white-edged roof tiles.

 Because people live here all year round, the city is fun to visit in both autumn, winter, spring and summer – although it’s undoubtedly most alive in the warmer months when holidayers from near and far come and stay for longer.